 - You or your spouse currently live in North Carolina and have lived in the state for a minimum of six months before pursuing a divorce.

-As long as these conditions are met, even if your spouse disputes the divorce, you can still file.
+As long as you meet these conditions, you can file for divorce even if your spouse disputes it.
 Your spouse does not have to complete any paperwork, sign forms, or even attend court hearings relating to the divorce.
-They are, however, required to receive proper legal notice of the divorce being filed.
+You must, however, issue proper legal notice when filing for divorce.

 Charlotte Divorce